Advertisement

 The Satiety Hormone

-Produced by fat cells, leptin tells your brain you're full and have enough energy stored.
-Higher leptin = less hunger.
+Made by your fat cells.
+It tells your brain "we have enough energy, stop eating."
+More leptin means less hunger.

 Decreases 15% with sleep deprivation

-When you're sleep-deprived, ghrelin spikes and leptin drops.
-It's a double whammy: you feel hungrier AND it takes more food to feel satisfied.
-A landmark study at the University of Chicago found this hormonal shift after just two nights of 4-hour sleep[2].
+When you're not sleeping enough, ghrelin goes up and leptin goes down.
+You're hungrier, and it takes more food before you feel satisfied.
+Spiegel et al. at the University of Chicago documented this hormonal shift after just two nights of 4-hour sleep[2].
+Two nights.
+That's a regular Tuesday for me during a bad stretch.

 What Sleep-Deprived People Crave